guythomas7/Options-with-lower-reflecting-barrier/README.md

 1. Option_prices_and_demo_of_replication.R

-This code does the following:
+This is the main code, and most likely to be useful for other people's initial experimentation.
+The code does the following:

 (a) simulates the discounted payoffs of calls and puts in the presence of a lower reflecting barrier, and shows that     these converge to the analytical formulas in the paper